bahorn/skp/README.md

 A build cache is in `intermediate/SHASUM_OF_KERNEL` which stores a copy of the kernels kallsyms and internal ELF.

+If you need a kernel, easylkb is integrated, so you can use it like `just easylkb 6.8` and get a working 6.8 kernel to test with.
+Adjust the version to try other versions, and you can also change the kconfig as well.
+The output kernel will be in `./tools/easylkb/kernel/linux-VERSION/arch/x86/boot/bzImage`.

 ## Techniques

 This modifies two paths to boot the kernel.